ReadyMouse/sub-manager/tasks/prd-subchain-platform.md

 - Transaction pending states with spinner
 - Success/error toast notifications

-**DC-5: Wallet Connection**
+**DC-5: Wallet and PayPal Connection**
 - Prominent "Connect Wallet" button if not connected
-- Modal with MetaMask
+- Modal with MetaMask for wallet connection
+- "Link PayPal" button for PayPal account setup
-- Show connected address and balance after connection
+- Show connected wallet address, PYUSD balance, and PayPal status in top bar
+- Clear indicators when both wallet and PayPal are connected

 ### Component Suggestions